josev2046/AV-Archives-Case-Studies-for-Digital-Humanities-Research/README.md

 ## Course Description & Rationale

 This course delves into the critical challenges and opportunities presented by digital humanities research, particularly within the realm of audiovisual archiving and content management.
-Drawing upon my extensive experience as a documentalist and IBM architect specialising in digitisation, preservation, and exploitation of audiovisual archives (including notable projects with the BBC historical archive and RTVE’s documentary fund, exemplified by programs like “Cachitos”), we will explore the evolving landscape of archival practice.
+Drawing upon my extensive experience as a documentalist and IBM architect specialising in digitisation, preservation, and exploitation of audiovisual archives (including notable projects with the BBC historical archive), we will explore the evolving landscape of archival practice.

 My background extends to active participation in IBM's research and development of Big Data/AI applications for audiovisual content analysis, as well as engagement with international archival communities (FIAT/IFTA member) focusing on knowledge exchange, standards setting, and best practices in audiovisual collection management.
 Recent academic involvement includes contributions to the Cardiff School of Journalism in Wales.